cvprhumogen24/MAGI/README.md

 </table>
 <h6> *Note: Matched versus mismatched stimuli were not labelled in the study and presented in random order. </h6>

-Currently loaded: <span id="playing-speech-and-gesture-span" style="font-weight: bold;" > MA-50 1</span>
+Currently loaded: <span id="playing-speech-and-gesture-span" style="font-weight: bold;" > MAGI-FT 1</span>

 <blockquote style="height: 100px">
   <p id="speech-and-gesture-transcription">
-    Yeah and then obviously there, there's certain choirs that come down to the church.
-There's a woman called, I can't remember her name.
-But she has an incredible voice.
-Like an amazing voice.
+    and they finished they they cleaned up the wound and stuff I stood up and I just collapsed onto the ground and fainted because I was completely drained of all my energy of of everything like it was absolutely.
+Oh, so so bad.
   </p>
 </blockquote>